 These small owls are insectivorous, preying almost entirely on moths, crickets, and beetles.
 They hunt by sitting quietly on a perch, then swooping down to grab their prey. (“Nocturnal flycatcher” is one way to describe this owl's unusual hunting habits.)

 This dependence on insects may explain this bird's migration.
 Flammulated Owls that nest in North America retreat to southern parts of the species' range, as far south as Guatemala and El Salvador, in the winter.

-Flammulated Owls generally nest in old woodpecker holes or cavities in dead trees (snags), but will use nest boxes where provided.
-They have one of the lowest reproductive rates of North American owls, which may limit population size.
-Habitat loss is a potential threat, particularly the loss of nesting cavities due to logging and removal of snags.
+Flammulated Owls generally nest in old woodpecker holes or cavities in dead trees, but they will use nest boxes where provided.
+The species has one of the lowest reproductive rates of North American owls, which may limit its population size.

 Unusual for owls, this species seems to be somewhat colonial.
 The birds congregate in breeding populations limited to one area, even when other suitable areas are nearby.